 - High top speed of 12 mph and a range of 12 miles (for regular-weight riders)

 - Great for steep inclines

-- Price out of sync with maximum load tolerance
+- Price may seem to be out of sync with the stated maximum load tolerance

-Yes, the EPIKGO Sport Plus self balancing scooter costs significantly more than some beginner and pro hoverboards I’ve reviewed.
-While this is a heavy duty self balancing board, I feel its $750-plus price point (as of this writing) is pretty steep.
+Yes, the EPIKGO Sport Plus self-balancing scooter costs significantly more than some beginner and pro hoverboards I reviewed recently.
+While this is a heavy-duty self-balancing scooter, I feel its $700-plus price point could be lower.

 Some might even call it a rip-off given that its siblings the EPIKGO Classic and EPIKGO Balance cost almost 50% cheaper and offer more or less the same features and weight-handling capacity.
 But to be fair, the EPIKGO Sport Plus delivers a much higher hill climbing capacity and slightly better range.

 Read the full EPIKGO Sports Plus hoverboard review here.

 5. 6.5 Inch Tomoloo Q2 Hoverboard Review: for Kids